maxims94/helius-post-alpenglow/README.md

 Following the structure of the current protocol, time is segmented into slots, each with a designated leader.
 The leader is responsible for receiving transactions and constructing them into blocks.

-To efficiently disseminate the blocks to the network, Alpenglow uses the newly introduced protocol **Rotor**.
+To efficiently disseminate the blocks to the network, Alpenglow uses **Rotor**, a newly introduced block propagation protocol.

 Once a block has been propagated, nodes start to engage in a voting process.
 It is governed by the second new protocol, **Votor**.
 The voting process occurs over 1-2 rounds of voting, ending with the decision to either append the block to the blockchain or reject it.